The RayGalGroupSims cosmological simulation suite for the study of relativistic effects: an application to lensing-matter clustering statistics: Introduction

 \section{Introduction}

-Observations of the distribution of galaxies in the Universe carry a wealth of cosmological information pertaining to the cosmic matter content, the state of expansion, the amplitude of matter density fluctuations, the nature of dark energy and dark matter and enable to test General Relativity (GR) on the large cosmic scales.
+Observations of the distribution of galaxies in the Universe carry a wealth of cosmological information pertaining to the cosmic matter content, the state of expansion, the amplitude of matter-density fluctuations, and the nature of dark energy and dark matter.\ They also enable general relativity (GR) to be tested on large cosmic scales.
 This is because, in addition to the cosmological imprint arising from the dynamical processes that lead to the formation of cosmic structures, observables of the clustering of galaxies also carry the signature of relativistic effects that alter the path of photons propagating between emitting galaxies and the observer.

-Relativistic effects modify the apparent distribution of galaxies and leave a distinct imprint on the galaxy/lensing two-point statistics through various processes: the weak-lensing effect (WL), that alters the apparent angular position, size and shape of galaxies in the sky; the redshift-space distortions (RSD) due to proper motion of the emitting galaxies, the local gravitational potentials and the propagation of light-rays through time-varying potentials.
+Relativistic effects modify the apparent distribution of galaxies.
+They leave distinct imprints on galaxy and lensing two-points statistics through two processes: (i) the weak-lensing effect, which alters the apparent angular position, size, and shape of galaxies in the sky; and (ii) the redshift-space distortions (RSDs) due to the proper motion of the emitting galaxies, the local gravitational potentials, and the propagation of light rays through time-varying potentials.

-The present as well as the upcoming generation of galaxy surveys such as eBOSS, HSC, DES, KIDS, DESI, LSST, Euclid and SKA will provide a precise mapping of the distribution of galaxies across a wide range of scales with measurements that are sensitive to such effects.
-These observational programs will increase the number of galaxies with measured redshifts and/or ellipticities by several order of magnitudes, thus enabling the possibility to perform accurate analyses of weak-lensing and clustering data (as well as their cross spectra, the so-called 3$\times$2pts analysis).
-This will allow to infer strong constraints on the cosmological model parameters, and test alternative models of dark energy and modified gravity theories, provided the availability of accurate theoretical model predictions.
+The current as well as upcoming generation of galaxy surveys, such as eBOSS, HSC, DES, KIDS, DESI, LSST, Euclid, and SKA, will provide a precise mapping of the distribution of galaxies across a wide range of scales with measurements that are sensitive to such effects.
+These observational programmes will increase the number of galaxies with measured redshifts and/or ellipticities by several orders of magnitude, thus enabling accurate analyses of weak-lensing and clustering data to be performed (as well as their cross-spectra, the so-called 3$\times$2 points analysis).
+This will allow strong constraints on the cosmological model parameters to be inferred and alternative models of dark energy and modified gravity theories to be tested, provided accurate theoretical model predictions are available.